simbadltd/simbad.platform/README.md

   {
       public void Do()
       {
-          var unitOfWork = new UnitOfWork(); // using UnitOfWork pattern [Martin Fowler, Patterns of Enterprise Application Architecture, 184] var repository = new Repository<FooBusinessObject>(unitOfWork);
+          // using UnitOfWork pattern [Martin Fowler, Patterns of Enterprise
+          // Application Architecture, 184]
+          var unitOfWork = new UnitOfWork();
+          var repository = new Repository<FooBusinessObject>(unitOfWork);

           var entity = new FooBusinessObject();